nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 #### `read_only`

 A boolean that designates whether the job is able to make changes to data in the database.
 The value defaults to `False` but when set to `True`, any data modifications executed from the job's code will be automatically aborted at the end of the job.
 The job input form is also modified to remove the `commit` checkbox as it is irrelevant for read-only jobs.
 When a job is marked as read only, log messages that are normally automatically emitted about the DB transaction state are not included because no changes to data are allowed.
-Note that user input may still be optionally collected with read-only jobs via job variables, as described bellow.
+Note that user input may still be optionally collected with read-only jobs via job variables, as described below.

 ### Variables